lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular-with-baobab.md

 </div>
 ```

 And that's it!
 But wait, there's a little problem we need to deal with.
 The views do not update as soon as the central state is updated.
-This happens because Angular's change detection mechanism is not triggered by an update in the central state.
-We can fix it by putting this piece of code inside `AppState`:
+This happens because Angular's change detection mechanism is not triggered by an update to the central state.
+We can fix this by putting the following piece of code inside `AppState`:

 ```javascript
 // services/appState.js